aws-samples/aws-stepfunctions-examples/sam/app-dataquality-using-lambda/README.md

     You may need the following for local testing.
     * [Python 3 installed](https://www.python.org/downloads/)

-3. To build and deploy your application for the first time, run the following in your shell:
+3. To build and deploy your application for the first time, run the following in your shell from the root of your cloned project app-dataquality-using-lambda:

     ```bash
     sam build